-Valor Preparatory Academy of Arizona gives core or elective credits for college courses pursuant to A.R.S.
+Valor Preparatory Academy of Arizona gives LEVEL 3 core or elective credits for college courses pursuant to A.R.S.
 15-507.01.
 Upon receipt of an official transcript from the college or university, administration reviews the course description from the college/university and determines whether the course merits a core or elective credit and is based on course content equivalency.

-Each three (3) or four (4) credit-hour college course will be awarded one-half (.5) high school credit.
-Any five (5) credit-hour college course may be awarded up to one (1.0) high school credit.
+Each three (3) or four (4) credit-hour college course will be awarded one-half (1) high school credit.
+Any 2 credit courses will be awared .5 credits.
 For additional information, please contact administration.